thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 - Sensor noise and 5 random rotations
 - Voting over 2, 4, 8, or 16 LMs

-The main output measure is accuracy and rotation error as a function of number of LMs.
-The two variations show that accuracy and convergence speed can be traded off against each other.
+The main output measure is accuracy and rotation error as a function of the number of LMs.

 ## Figure 6: Rapid Inference with Model-Free and Model-Based Policies